-Industries like the Engineering, Procurement and Construction (EPC) are already struggling with a skilled labor shortage.
+Many industries including the construction industry are already struggling with a skilled labor shortage.
 Hence, effectively engaging newly hired employees with the organization, and introducing them to on-the-job safety information as well as the tools and information they need to be successful takes on greater importance.

 Construction onboarding is more than orientation or processing paperwork for new hires.
 Rather, as defined by the Society for Human Resources Development (SHRM), employee onboarding is a strategic process that helps new hires:

 “adjust to social and performance aspects of their new jobs quickly and smoothly, and learn the attitudes, knowledge, skills, and behaviors required to function effectively within an organization.”

 This crucial process toward employee retention can take up to 12 months and involves frequent check-ins to integrate a new employee into their role with training, support, and expectations.

 New employee onboarding challenges in the construction industry